 AGSA will assign 1 head coach and 2 assistant coaches, per team.
 AGSA would like our coaches to focus on training and coaching our players.
 Upon registration we collect parent volunteer information to provide to our coaches.
-It is recommended that each head coach assign a team manager, a team jersey manager, a bull pen catcher for warming up pitchers and 1-2 bench moms and 2-3 sanitization crew members.
+It is recommended that each head coach assign a team manager, a team jersey manager, a bull pen catcher for warming up pitchers , 1-2 bench moms and 2-3 sanitization crew members.
 You can also set a schedule or ask your team manager to set a schedule for diamond set up and home game Umpires.
 All of these roles are explained in the AGSA Coaches Handbook.

 *AGSA has put together an Umpire guide to help our Umpires.
 Find a copy here and in all our diamond equipment boxes.

 Several coaches will be required to run indoor practices for each age group prior to the season, once teams are formed coaches will run their team’s indoor practices prior to the season.
 This is also a great way for new coaches to gain some experience from our veteran coaches, so if you are unsure about running a practice, please please let us know and we will send out an experienced coach to help.

 Please email firstname.lastname@example.org to book your weekly and extra practices or weekend make up games.
 Choose a few times and days that is convenient for you to present to your team at the parents meeting.
 Keep in mind practices will be held Friday, Saturday or Sundays, as all other weekday diamond times are reserved for scheduled games.